Gerjan77/SARS-COV-2/COMPILE.md

 # Compile

 The principle of compilability reaches further than 'open source'.
+Any software tester is able to compile the open source software just as efficient as the developer(s).
 All third-party software meets the following:
 No software created after April 26th 2020 Sunday 12:45h UTC will be used, except this repository.
 Dependencies will be defined by version and downloadable or included in this repository.